CaptainBasculin/PackSheet/README.md

 >python3 main.py

 After the export operation is done, you can CTRL+C to close the program.
 On the output folder there should be output.xlsx file, which can be directly imported to Google Slides and through there you can simply copy paste its contents.

+Code's tested on Linux, I'll update when I test it on Windows too.
+It theoratically should.